NicolasBwn/projetnico/README_DAILY_ERASMUS_THINGS.md

 - All my assemblies are done (DSC120, DSC196 & DSC272)
 - I also started the quality control on those assemblies
-- I improved my poster, but only on the esthetic way
+- I improved my poster, mainly on the esthetic way
 - I wrote a bit on my internship report